top of page

 “When he had fasted forty days and forty nights. . .”
 Matthew 4:2

-According to the Apocryphal text Life of Adam and Eve, the first man immersed himself in the Jordan for forty days while being tested by the Adversary following the exile from Eden,
+According to the Apocryphal text Life of Adam and Eve, the first man immersed himself in the Jordan for forty days while being tested by the Adversary following his exile from Eden,

 “O L-rd my G-d, my life is in your hands.
 Banish this Adversary far from me, who seeks to destroy my soul, and give me his glory which he himself has lost.’
 And at that moment, the devil vanished before him.
 But Adam endured in his penance, standing for forty days (on end) in the water of Jordan.”
 Life of Adam and Eve [8]

-1. 40 Seahs – The halachic amount water required for a kosher mikvah (Eruvin 4b)
+1. 40 Seahs – The halachic amount of water required for a kosher mikvah (Eruvin 4b)

 2. 40 Days and Nights it rained during Noah’s flood